micahkepe/micahkepe.github.io/blog/content/software-packages/index.md

 ## Conclusion

 Understanding how software packages work, from creation to distribution to installation, is fundamental for modern software development.
-By examining a real-world example like Autoprefixer and creating a hypothetical package, we've seen the key components and processes involved in package management.
+By examining a real-world example like Autoprefixer and creating a hypothetical package, we've seen the key components and processes involved in package managemenjson.

 I hope that this article demystified the world of software packages and inspired you to explore the vast ecosystem of packages available to developers.
 Whether you're building a simple utility or a complex application, software packages can help you save time, reduce errors, and focus on what matters most: building great software.

 ## References